MStefko/ESA-MappsTools/README.md

 This module allows you to automatically create mosaics and scans of either the full disk of a certain body, or of the sun-illuminated part.

-See tutorials:
  - **[JANUS mosaics](doc/JANUS_mosaics.md)**
  - **[MAJIS scans](doc/MAJIS_scans.md)**

 ## timestamps
 Process timestamps in ITL files.

-See tutorial:
  - **[timestamps](doc/timestamps.md)**

 ## resource_analysis
 Perform analysis of consumed resources on a MAPPS scenario.

-See tutorial:
  - **[resource_analysis](doc/resource_analysis.md)**

 ## flybys
 Analyze various properties of flybys.

-See tutorial:
  - **[flybys](doc/flybys.md)**